P

 Pink Salmon Distribution, Population, and Habitat

 In North America, pink salmon inhabit the North Pacific and Arctic Oceans as well as nearby seas like the Bering Sea.
 They are native to the United States (including Alaska), Canada, Russia, China, Japan, North Korea, and the Kuril Islands.
-Humans have introduced them to a number of areas including Greenland, Iceland, the United Kingdom, Sweden, Poland, Norway, Latvia, Finland, and Iran.
+Humans have introduced them to several areas, including Greenland, Iceland, the United Kingdom, Sweden, Poland, Norway, Latvia, Finland, and Iran.
 Within North America, this species ranges from the Mackenzie River delta in Canada’s Northwest Territories to Washington, Oregon, and California’s Sacramento River drainage and La Jolla coast.

 These fish are anadromous, moving inland from the ocean to spawn in rivers and streams.
 As such, they thrive in both saltwater and freshwater environments.
 These fish prefer the cold temperatures of northern waters, living at depths of up to 820 feet.